5 min read.

 The most exciting life stories have both ups and downs.
 You need to tell both.
 You can’t jump higher from a standing position.

-We all know that the bigger the dreams, the more resistance we feel, but I want to get past that!
-So I collected 11 methods we can practice and tap into our own existing wisdom, all into one document.
+We all know that the bigger the dreams, the more resistance we feel.
+I want to keep those dreams alive by building more resilience.
+So I collected 11 exercises we can practice to help us with that.